-Table 2.12 tabulates contribution rates to the statutory accident insurance over the years 2018 to 2022, differentiated by contribution rates for employers (for regular employment and for minijobs), employees, the self-employed, and pensioners.
+Table 2.12 tabulates contribution rates to the statutory accident insurance over the years 2020 to 2023, differentiated by contribution rates for employers (for regular employment and for minijobs), employees, the self-employed, and pensioners.
+Statutory accident insurance is paid completely by the employer.
+The contribution rate is based on occupation-specific risk.
+The numbers displayed here are ex-post average contribution rate.
+The most recent average contribution rate is assumed to be constant for the following years.